open-education-api/oeapi-endpoint-quickstart/README.md

 Also, for seeing and checking the data in your OEAPI a tiny frontend is included (not for production!)
 You can reach it at http://localhost:57075/oeapi-td.html

+# Configuration

+The following environment variables can be use to change the behavior of this application:

+- `SERVER_PORT`

+  HTTP port the application is served on.
+Default value:  57075.

+- `SPRING_DATASOURCE_URL`

+  JDBC URL to the database.

+- `SPRING_DATASOURCE_DRIVER_CLASS_NAME`

+  Class name of JDBC driver.
+Default value: `com.mysql.cj.jdbc.Driver`), make sure to add the dependency to the [pom.xml file](./pom.xml) when changing this.

+- `SPRING_DATASOURCE_USERNAME`

+  Database user name.

+- `SPRING_DATASOURCE_PASSWORD`

+  Database user password.

+Note: all defaults (and more properties) are defined in [application.properties](./src/main/resources/application.properties).

 # Development

 ## Running tests